y9ee3257/Interview_Prep/src/by_topic/recursion/recursion.md

 ***
 When to use Recursion vs Iteration
-1. If it's a divide and conquer, recursion is a best approach.
+1. If it's a divide and conquer, by_topic.recursion is a best approach.
 2. If it's a decrease and conquer use iteration.

 Example:

-compare factorial with iteration vs recursion
+compare factorial with iteration vs by_topic.recursion

 Iteration:
 ```python